 I am the one who took them.

-However, assuming that depression is a real brain deficiency, either of hormones like seretonin or amino acids like tryptophan, then the physical actions I took to address the problem using medications was sincere, and there truly are bad side effects from ingesting these drugs.
+However, assuming that depression is a real brain deficiency, either of hormones like serotonin or amino acids like tryptophan, then the physical actions I took to address the problem using medications was sincere, and there truly are bad side effects from ingesting these drugs.

-They made me more paranoid, more tranquilized, left me hearing voices, waking up in pools of sweat, dry mouth and with constant thoughts of suicide.
+They made me more paranoid, more tranquilized, left me hearing voices, waking up in pools of sweat, dry mouth, and with constant thoughts of suicide.

 After starting these meds, I was in a much worse position than when I never took them.

-My life imploded precipitously soon after starting my first medications of zoloft.
+My life imploded precipitously soon after starting my first medications of Zoloft.

 And I mean a serious, dangerous fall.

 I still sit in the ruins of my former life, but I am grateful that I stayed around long enough to find a new path how to treat depression with strength training and now I have been focused on rebuilding my life as best as I can with where I am today.

 An Unsung Hero of Strength Training